Fettabachi/monsters-rolodex/README.md

-go to [here](https://Fettabachi.github.io/monsters-rolodex) to view the project.
+Go to [here](https://Fettabachi.github.io/monsters-rolodex) to view the project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).